Skip to main content

 • In severe cases: kidney failure

-Symptoms can appear within a few hours after ingestion.
+Symptoms can appear within a few hours of ingestion.

-Contact your vet or animal poison control immediately, even if no symptoms are visible yet.
-Learn more in our article on poisoning in dogs.
-Note the amount consumed and time of ingestion.
-Do not wait.
+Contact your vet or an animal poison control center immediately, even if there are no symptoms yet.
+You can read more in our article on poisoning in dogs.
+Note how much your dog ate and when.
+Don't wait and see.

-Rhubarb plants in the garden are particularly risky in spring: keep dogs away from the bed.
+Rhubarb plants in the garden are a particular risk in spring, so keep your dog away from the patch.

-Rhubarb stalks contain 460 to 650 mg oxalic acid per 100 g, rhubarb leaves 600 to 1,200 mg per 100 g.
-From approximately 5 g of leaves per kg body weight, the first poisoning symptoms can occur.
-For a 10 kg dog, that would be just 50 g of leaves, roughly one small leaf.
+Rhubarb stalks contain 460 to 650 mg of oxalic acid per 100 g, and rhubarb leaves contain 600 to 1,200 mg per 100 g.
+Even from around 5 g of leaves per kg of body weight, the first signs of poisoning can appear.
+For a 10 kg dog, that's already 50 g of leaves, or about one small leaf.

 Oxalic acid binds calcium in the blood and lowers calcium levels (hypocalcemia).
-The calcium oxalate crystals formed can clog the kidney tubules and lead to acute kidney failure within 24 to 72 hours.
+The calcium oxalate crystals that form clog the kidney tubules and can lead to acute kidney failure within 24 to 72 hours.

-When calling the vet, state: estimated amount (stalks or leaves), time of ingestion, and whether the dog is already vomiting.
-The vet can treat with activated charcoal, IV fluids and calcium supplementation.
+When you call the vet, tell them the estimated amount (stalks or leaves), the time of ingestion, and whether your dog is already vomiting.
+The vet can treat your dog with activated charcoal, IV fluids and calcium supplementation.

 Did you pay attention?